EQEmu/eqemu-docs-v2/docs/server/scripting/lua-mods.md

 Most functions have a e.IgnoreDefault boolean that by default is false.
 If set to true, you can override all default logic and inject your own.

-#reload quest can be used to reload the scripts in your zone to reflect your latest changes.
+You can use #reload quest can be used to reload the scripts in your zone to reflect your latest changes.
 Be sure to #reload world once you finalize your setup and want it to go across all zones.

 # Function List